JOFLIX/Profile-Search/README.md

 ## Usage by Users

-A user can follow this link to get to the following deployed link:
+A user can follow this link to get to the following deployed link:https://joflix.github.io/Profile-Search/

 ## BDD

 ** Input:
 User inputs the username on the input field at the top,

+** Output: The user gets the output displayed
+## Known Bugs
+As at now, there is none, but in case of any, dont hesitate to contact me